liuzhonglincc/RATracker/README.md

 ## Requirements

+We used [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) and [FastReID](https://github.com/JDAI-CV/fast-reid), please refer to their installation guides for additional setup options.

 ## Data Preparation

 Download [MOT17](https://motchallenge.net/data/MOT17/) and [MOT20](https://motchallenge.net/data/MOT20/) from the [official website](https://motchallenge.net/).
 And put them in the following structure: